CS-3450-Group-13/frappy/docs/requirement_definition.md

    >    5. success message is returned

 4. Pay Employees
-   * Available Via an Admin Panel
+   * Available Via a Payment Tab
    * Automatically Transfers Balance from the Managers Account to Employees Accounts
    * Pays Employees Based on Hours Logged
    * Fails if Insufficient Funds are Available